LucyVers/Mental-health-issues-among-students-in-India/documentation/technical/data_description.md

-# Dataset Description
+# Dataset Description and Implementation

+© 2025 Lucy Sonberg.
+All rights reserved.
+This documentation and all associated content are protected by copyright law.
+Any use, reproduction, or distribution requires explicit permission from the copyright holder.

 ## Overview
 This dataset contains responses from a survey conducted among university students in India, focusing on mental health and related factors.
+The data has been processed and analyzed as part of my research project.

 ## Dataset Details
 - Source: Survey of university students in India
 - Size: 27,900 responses
-- Format: CSV (to be converted to SQLite)
+- Format: CSV (converted to SQLite for analysis)
-- Collection Period: [To be added]
+- Collection Period: March 2025
 - Geographic Coverage: India

-## Data Structure Corrections (April 1, 2025)
+## Data Structure Implementation (April 1, 2025)

 ### Column Specifications
 1. id (INTEGER PRIMARY KEY)